DFE-Digital/education-benchmarking-and-insights/documentation/testing/API_Average-Load-Test-Plan.md

 ## Goal

 Ensure that the APIs consistently perform well under typical operating conditions, with a particular focus on verifying that the most used and critical endpoints are robust, responsive, and functioning as expected.
-The goal is to confirm that response time, error rates, and throughput meets the required performance standards.
+The goal is to confirm that response time, error rates, and throughput meets the set performance standards.

 ## Objective